ASSUMED BREACH campaign

 • Even something as innocuous as a meeting room ethernet jack can give privileged access.

-In order to anticipate such scenarios, our Assumed Breach Campaign operates under the assumption of a potential breach and deploys our Offensive Security Engineers within the internal network.
+In order to anticipate such scenarios, our assumed breach campaign operates under the assumption of a potential breach and deploys our offensive security engineers within the internal network.
 This type of testing is beneficial for organizations that have already established a strong external security system.
 It saves time by directly addressing the organization’s readiness in the event of a breach.

 Industry Standard Approach

-In our Assumed Breach Campaigns, we leverage two methodologies.
+In our assumed breach campaigns, we leverage two methodologies.
 In the first methodology, we execute industry standard red team and penetration testing methodologies.
 This includes:

 • Access through manipulation of protocols and technology (Golden/Silver Tickets, Kerberoasting, Pass the Hash/Ticket, NetBIOS, Dsync, LLMNR/NBNS/WPAD, EFS, SMB Relay, COM/DCOM, WMI, AD Trusts, and ACL Review)